-THIS IS WHAT AN ANGEL LOOKS LIKE - Barbara Clarke
+THIS IS WHAT AN ANGEL LOOKS LIKE - Jenn Viane Riese

 Describe the moment when you decided to become an angel:

-What investments have you made since graduating from the Pipeline Fellowship?
+List investments made since graduating from the Pipeline Fellowship:

 What are your investment deal-breakers?

-What types of companies do you look to invest in?
+What types of companies do you want to invest in?

 What do you look for in an entrepreneur/founding team?

-How has your background played a role in your angel investing?
+How has your background played (or not) a role in your angel investing?

-One piece of advice to an entrepreneur looking for capital?
+If you could share one piece of advice to an entrepreneur looking for capital, what would it be?

 What does impact investing mean to you?